midaskira/Hellstrap/README.md

-# Hellstrap - A Powerful Fork of Bloxstrap for Roblox Customization
+# Hellstrap - A Better Fork of Bloxstrap

 Hellstrap is an advanced fork of **Bloxstrap**, designed to enhance your Roblox experience with additional features like **fast flags**, **custom menus**, and more.
 Perfect for anyone looking for more control and flexibility while using Roblox.